 - Set yourself a goal: First you need to have a specific goal you’re going to be working on.
 Are you trying to lose weight, get tighter, have more muscle, or maintain your current weight?
 This is your starting point on which you can base your food intake.
 Define it!

 - Calculate your calorie intake: According to this personal goal, you can calculate how much calories you should consume daily, based on your current weight, size, age and gender.
 On the internet you can find tons of websites which can give you the right amount.
-Click here to find out which tools I prefer to use.

 - Go for healthy: A very obvious, but still very important step towards your best version of you is to get rid of the junk food and prepackaged food!
 Rather choose as much fresh/clean products as possible and incorporate veggies in your meal two to three times a day.
 Focus on veggies, fruits, lean protein, healthy fats and whole grains.
-Click here to see what’s on my weekly grocery list!

 - Mix it up: The best food schedule is one that is versatile.
 You don’t have to eat the same things each day, just find similar healthy options and vary with the right macro and micro nutrients.
 If you plan in advance, you can prep and vary more easily.